IFFranciscoME/IFFranciscoME/README.md

 ## 👋 Hola, This is Me

 I Have a background on B.Eng in Financial Engineering, M.Sc in Data Science and PhD in Engineering Sciences for AI (Candidate).
 I work also as a contractor for projects about DeFi and Generative A.I. space, through [iteralabs.ai](https://www.iteralabs.ai).
-Finally, I also hold a position as an *Associate Professor* in the **Mathematics and Physics Department** at *[ITESO](https://iteso.mx)*, where I am lecturer, thesis director and researcher on topics related to Financial Machine Learning, Generative AI, Decentralized Finance.

 ## :computer:  Projects